1926 Nassau hurricane: The Bahamas

 As of August 1, reports suggested that the storm killed more than 150 people in the Bahamas, while 400 others in the crown colony were unaccounted for, 350 of whom were believed to have been lost at sea.
-Final estimates of the number of deaths in the Bahamas ranged as high as 400, though official counts ranged from 258–68.
+Final estimates of the death toll in the Bahamas ranged as high as 400, though official counts ranged from 258 to 68.
 Nearly 100 vessels in the Bahamas were wrecked at sea, including 80 of the 400 vessels in the Bahamian sponge fleet, along with 60 watercraft in Nassau Harbour.
 In all the storm destroyed three-fourths of all shipping in the islands.
 The cumulative effects of this storm, the Miami hurricane, and the Havana–Bermuda hurricane created a food shortage and led to out-migration of sponge fishermen to Tarpon Springs, Florida.
 Many other Bahamians either flocked to Nassau seeking work or sought temporary refuge with relatives in Florida.
-The storms of 1926 proved deadlier than all other Bahamian cyclones put together from 1927–2008.
+The storms of 1926 proved deadlier than all other Bahamian cyclones put together from 1927 to 2008.